NETWAYS/icingaweb2-module-perfdatagraphs/doc/01-About.md

 ### Gaps when there is no data

-When there is missing data in the chart will show a gap and not connect the datapoints to avoid misinterpretation.
+If there is missing data, the chart will show gaps and will not connect the data points to avoid misinterpretation.
 Changes in a check interval are automatically accounted for.

 ### Custom variables